Animals and their Characteristics – The 5 Animal Groups

 Once you pay for this packet, you will immediately receive a link to download this file (which will open in a browser window).
 You will also receive an email from Sendowl (the service I use), which will have a link you can click on to download the Animal Unit.
 (It will say, “You can download your digital products…” with a clickable link.)
 Of course, if you have any issues just email me at — liesl at homeschoolden dot com.
 You can also reach me by using the contact form on the blog or can reach me over at our Homeschool Den Facebook Page.

-This is also available in a BUNDLE with our World Animal Cards and Activities (60+ page packet) or in the Big Animals BUNDLE (which includes the 1) Animal Unit, 2) World Animals Unit, 3) Life Cycles Packet, 4) Rainforest Packet and 5) Winter/Polar Animals Unit).
-Scroll down below for more about the bundle and the World Animals Packet & Life Cycles Packet.
+This is also available in a BUNDLE with our World Animal Cards and Activities (60+ page packet) OR in the Big Animals BUNDLE (which includes the 1) Animal Unit, 2) World Animals Unit, 3) Life Cycles Packet, 4) Rainforest Packet and 5) Winter/Polar Animals Unit).
+Scroll down below for more about the BUNDLES — the World Animals Packet & Life Cycles Packet and more.

 Don’t forget to check your PayPal email address for the download link!